Frustrated when your toddler wakes up crying every morning? See the reasons behind the hysterical wake-ups, and what to do to turn it around.

 So, I started to beat him to the punch.
 Instead of waiting for him to wake up cranky, I’d cuddle with him while he was still stirring and waking up.

-By cuddling with your sleeping child before she wakes up, you help transition her from sleep into awake time.
+By cuddling with your child before she wakes up, you can help transition her from sleep into awake time.
 And since you’re next to her, she’s less likely to throw tantrums once she’s fully awake and alert.

-Bonus tip: If she likes to drink milk after waking up, bring her sippy cup with you.
+If she likes to drink milk after waking up, bring her sippy cup with you.
 She’ll have her milk ready to go, giving her one less reason to fuss.

 Your toddler’s behavior can feel extra exasperating because it seems like a paradox.
 On one hand, you know he’s tired, but on the other, he refuses to keep sleeping.
-The thought of anyone else waking up screaming and crying seems almost ridiculous.

 Except… this is you looking at the situation from your point of view.
-When you see it from his, then his behavior begins to make more sense, especially when you realize he may not know how to manage his big emotions.
+When you see it from his, then his behavior begins to make more sense, especially when you realize he may not know how to manage his big feelings.

-And big emotions he has.
 You know it’s morning time and can situate yourself easily.
-But he might be coming out of bad dreams, night terrors, or separation anxiety at night.
+But he might be coming out of bad dreams, night terrors, or sudden separation anxiety at bedtime.
 He could be experiencing changes like potty training or cutting teeth.
+And, unlike adults, he’s still learning how to cope when these feelings and experiences arise.

+So, it’s up to you to show him how to manage this discomfort.
 As I say in my book, No Cranky Naps:

 “You can’t control how your child wakes up, but you can control how you respond to him.
 And rather than getting into epic battles, assume the role of a coach who can help him get through big feelings.”

-Maybe he gets out of bed and finds you, or he can play with toys in his room while he waits.
+Then, give him an action plan, equipping him with things he can do when he wakes up, instead of getting upset.
+Maybe he gets out of bed and finds you or he can play with toys in his room while he waits.
 He can hold onto his lovey or blanket, sing songs, or tell stories.
 Give him options to replace his current behavior.

-5. Factor in your toddler’s wake-ups into your morning
+Factor in your toddler’s wake-ups into your morning

 But since your toddler wakes up crying every morning, rearrange the start of your day to factor in her behavior.